 I have pretty much written off Old Navy for clothing.
 At 44, I find the quality and fit are more misses instead of hits.
 However, I still rock their activewear.
 Decent quality, consistent fit, on-trend styles, nice size range, and amazing prices.
 I don’t LOVE Old Navy, the fit isn’t perfect for my curves and they often seem to add weird details for interest just cheapens the piece and makes it less effective, but it’s a good place to go for a decent pair of leggings at a decent price.

 Before I changed sizes, Universal Standard was my JAM for activewear.
 The quality is stellar, the style is minimalist chic, the fit is awesome.
 However, at my current height and size, I find all of it too long and tall for me.
 But I had one top I wore twice a week, which meant I washed it twice a week, for a year.
 The only way you could tell it was so worn was because the printed label inside wore away a bit.
-The top stayed saturated, no pills, no snags, no thinning, so change in shape or weight.
+The top stayed saturated, no pills, no snags, no thinning, so no change in shape or weight.
 The leggings are equally great quality.
 We often look for the lowest price, but when it comes to things like activewear that gets so beaten up with use and washings, it may prove more cost-effective to buy quality that can survive longer.

 Core 10 by Amazon